fossabot/function-plot-GUI/README.md

 Tools like GeoGebra and Desmos offer more powerful plotting capabilities, additional assistive features, and support for exporting to various image formats.
 If you're looking for a drawing tool primarily for teaching or learning purposes, they are likely better suited for your needs.

-However, GeoGebra and Desmos are not open-source, meaning you can't host them yourself.
-To embed their graphs in your webpage, you have to use the `iframe` they provide.
-Relying on external services can introduce higher maintenance costs and potential reliability issues.
-As an alternative, using function-plot-GUI for configuration and the function-plot library for rendering offers a solid self-hosted solution.
-Config files can be written in plain-text formats like JSON, JSON5, or YAML, and you can even define custom syntax for rendering directly in Markdown files.
+GeoGebra provides comprehensive deployment options and APIs, but setting it up and integrating it into a web service can be quite complex.
+Desmos is not open-source, which means you cannot self-host it.
+If you want to embed its graphs in your own site, you're limited to using the iframe they provide.
+Relying on external services can introduce additional maintenance overhead and potential instability.
+Therefore, using Function-Plot-GUI for editing and the function-plot library for rendering is a solid alternative.
+Configuration files can be written in plain text formats like JSON, JSON5, or YAML — and even embedded directly into Markdown files using custom syntax.
 The documentation site [LinhoNotes](https://notes.linho.cc/) adopts this approach.

 ## Integrating with Your Application